What kind of pain are you experiencing?

 For some, it's a passing annoyance.
 For others, it is a heavy burden.
 Pain affects everybody differently, and there are many types of pain.
 In the simplest terms, pain is the body's way of telling us that something is wrong.
-In many cases, the cause of the pain is obvious, such as a rash or a broken bone.
-Occasionally it can be quite difficult to locate the source of pain, such as in the case of a slipped disc.
+In many cases, the cause of the pain is apparent, such as a rash or a broken bone.
+Occasionally, it can be quite challenging to pinpoint the source of pain, as seen in cases of a slipped disc.

 There are three main classifications of pain.
 These are:

-Chronic Pain - a pain that is persistent, such as arthritis or sciatica
+Chronic Pain - a persistent pain, such as arthritis or sciatica

-Acute Pain - a short term pain that is usually accompanied by an obvious injury, such as a sprain or a break
+Acute Pain - a short-term pain that is usually accompanied by an apparent injury, such as a sprain or a break

-Recurrent Pain - also known as Intermittent Pain, this form of pain can come and go.
-Certain aches, including tooth ache, are a good example.
+Recurrent Pain, also known as Intermittent Pain, is a form of pain that comes and goes.
+Certain aches, including a toothache, are a good example.

-These are the common forms of pains that affect the majority of people.
-Chronic pains in particular affect more than two fifths of the British population.
-These persistent pains often don't serve their original purpose of alerting us to our bodies problems, becoming an irritating hindrance over time.
+These are the common forms of pain that affect the majority of people.
+Chronic pains, in particular, affect more than two-fifths of the British population.
+These persistent pains often don't serve their original purpose of alerting us to our bodies' problems, but become an irritating hindrance over time.

 Acute pains are more helpful, though they can often feel the opposite.
-These pains prevent us from doing further damage to our bodies and force us to rest, helping the injury heal.
+These pains prevent us from further damaging our bodies and force us to rest, thereby helping the injury heal.
 Walking on a broken leg will only make the condition worse, but there are still many of us who would do it if it weren't for the terrible pain.

 There are rarer forms of pain which many people will experience.
 These include:

 Nerve Pain - when a nerve is damaged.
-This can include trapped nerves and the famous 'funny bone'
+This can consist of trapped nerves and the famous 'funny bone'

 Bone Pain - an extreme tenderness in the bones which can be present whether you're moving or not.
 It can often be caused by diseases that affect bone function, such as cancer.